- Computers & Software

 - If you are not into jailbreaking however, you could simply use the Recovery Fix feature in Redsnow.

 Using the Recovery Fix to Boot your iPhone

 - First open Redsnow as Administrator and select the Extras tab.

 - The next window will have a selection of tabs.

-- First click on the fifth tab Select IPSW tab and point to the IOS 6.0.1 firmware.
-If Redsnow fails to identify 6.0.1, you should now point to IOS 6.0. do not get scared.
+- Click the fifth tab Select IPSW tab and point to IOS 6.0.1 firmware.
+If Redsnow fails to identify 6.0.1, point to IOS 6.0.
 This will simply help boot up your iPhone.
 It will not change the firmware from 6.0.1 to 6.0.